 Delicious low carb fruit options, for example, are papaya pieces or dragon fruit cubes.
 Both of these fruits also boast stunning colours which makes the mix a visually appealing, tasty and healthy dessert even for guests.

-Use anything else yummy you usually love to eat with cream!
+Serve anything else yummy you usually love to eat with cream!
 Enjoy and let me know if you come up with new delicious combos!

 Last not least: How to store it